 Concepts behind Mastopexies

-The goal of a mastopexy is to restore youth, tone, fullness to the breasts.
+The goal of a mastopexy is to restore youth, tone, and fullness to the breasts.

 Experienced surgeons transcend this artificial grading and are guided by their own sense of beauty and aesthetics.